nirea/mcdata/README.md

     source env/bin/activate
     pip install -r requirements.txt

     # Run the program.
 Will start on port 5000 by default.
+Requires the
+    # MCDATA_SUPERUSER environment variable
-    python app.py
+    MCDATA_SUPERUSER="some av key" python app.py

     # Or run with gunicorn, which lets you start multiple workers.
-    gunicorn app:app -w 2 -b 0.0.0.0:5000
+    MCDATA_SUPERUSER="some av key" gunicorn app:app -w 2 -b 0.0.0.0:5000

 (Those steps were tested on Oneiric Ocelot, but ought to work all the way back to Lucid Lynx.)